French election exit estimates: Macron defeats Le Pen

 Paris (CNN)Marine Le Pen says she has called to congratulate French presidential rival Emmanuel Macron after exit estimates projected a heavy defeat for the far-right candidate.

-Initial estimates from CNN's affiliate BFMTV-Elabe suggest Macron is expected to take 65.9% of the vote, while Le Pen is expected to gain 34.1%.
+Initial estimates from CNN's affiliate BFMTV-Elabe suggest Macron is expected to take 65.9% of the vote, while Marine Le Pen is expected to gain 34.1%.

 Security was tight across France as voters cast their ballots on Sunday. with the the last polling stations closing at 8 p.m. local time (2 p.m.
 ET).